nordluf/node-pop3-emitter/README.md

 ### Option: apop

-This option controls whether the server advertises support for the `APOP` command by including a salt in in the hello message.
+This option controls whether the server advertises support for the `APOP` command by including a salt in the hello message.
 Possible values are:

 - false:    no APOP support (any falsy value including null works as well)
 - true:     (this is the default) generate a per-connection salt using `crypto.randomBytes`